 The talus is commonly injured during an ankle sprain.
 This injury may cause persistent pain even after the sprain has healed.
 Disruption of the cartilage overlaying the talar dome is the cause of most talar injuries.
 Subtle talus fractures might also result from an acute ankle injury.

-Treatment depend on how severe the talar dome lesion is.
+Treatment depends on how severe the talar dome lesion is.
 If the area is stable, nonsurgical treatment options can be considered, like:

 - An ankle brace